-What is door-to-door car shipping, exactly?
-It is a transport method where a carrier picks up the vehicle directly from the owner's home, office, or another specified address, then delivers it straight to the destination address.
+Door-to-door car shipping is a transport method where a carrier picks up the vehicle directly from the owner's home, office, or another specified address, then delivers it straight to the destination address.
 There is no terminal stop in between.

 This model removes the need for the vehicle owner to drive to or from a depot.
 The carrier handles pickup and delivery at the locations that work best for the customer, which is why door-to-door auto transport has become the standard choice for most personal vehicle shipments across the United States.